fako/writing/main/plot1.md

 It doesn't take Moko long to realise that he has been played.
 Terdicpion had seen that Moko would not be able to control himself when confronted with the murderer.
 So he knew that Moko would take revenge and he knew that Moko's actions would send the criminal free.
-But instead of warning Moko, Tirion has said nothing so that Terdicpion would be able to execute his plan to capture The Savage King.
+But instead of warning Moko, Tirion has said nothing so that Terdicpion would be able to execute his plan to capture The Zombie King.
 Moko furiously storms out of the garden.